 |Package||In JSP, package imported wherever top, middle and bottom.||In Servlet, every package needs to be imported on top of the servlet.|

-Conclusively, Servlets are principally server-side programs, developed completely in Java.
+Conclusively, Servlets are principally server-side programs developed completely in Java.
 JSP is fundamentally an interface built on top of Servlets.
-The benefit of JSP is that it takes care of the UI part, and reduces the developer effort to design the screens.
+The benefit of JSP is that it takes care of the UI part and reduces the developer effort to design the screens.
 JSP is helpful for UI programmers, as it embeds HTML with some basic Java coding, and the server-side processing logic can be taken care of by the Servlets.
-JSP has the custom tags characteristic, which enables us to build reusable components, making it extra flexible, compared to servlets.
-JSP is much useful for session tracking, cookie management, and as each request is handled by a single thread, it’s far extra efficient too.
+JSP has the custom tags characteristic, which enables us to build reusable components, making it extra flexible compared to servlets.
+JSP is useful for session tracking and cookie management, and as a single thread handles each request, it’s far extra efficient.